Sickness (nausea) and cancer drugs

 With chemotherapy sickness

-- If you think it will be easier than eating, ask your doctor to recommend high calorie drinks for you
+- If you think it will be easier than eating, your doctor can recommend high calorie drinks

 - Have a small meal a few hours before chemotherapy but not just before

-- Some people prefer to avoid their favourite foods and drinks when having chemotherapy so they do not associate them with treatment and then go off them – this can be very important for children
+- Avoiding your favourite foods when having chemotherapy may help, so you don't associate them with treatment and then go off them.
+This can be very important for children

 You should contact your GP, cancer specialist or specialist nurse